 But if you’re a student in the UK with a Unidays account, you can get Headspace Premium for FREE when you sign up for Spotify Premium.
 Here are the terms & condition that applies.

 Here’s my verdict after using Headspace to meditate.

-Personally, I would recommend Headspace meditation app if you’ll like to start practicing mindfulness meditation.
+Personally, I would recommend the Headspace meditation app if you’ll like to start practicing mindfulness meditation.
 It’s probably one of the best mindfulness apps in terms of content and design.
-The free foundation course is good enough to teach you the basic of mindfulness.
+The free foundation course is good enough to teach you the basics of mindfulness.

 I didn’t have the opportunity to try out the premium contents as I feel the price is slightly on the high side.
 I believe the premium contents are equally great.
 If the subscription is affordable for you, by all means, try it out.
-Or you could check out Aware, the meditation app that I’m using that’s less than half the cost of Headspace.
+Or you could check out Aware, the meditation app that I’m using that cost less than Headspace.

 Either way, I hope you get off to a good start in your meditation practice.

 Have you tried Headspace for mindfulness meditation?
 Does it work for you?
 Let me know your thoughts about the app.

 I am an engineer-turned-writer who once struggle with social anxiety.
 After overcoming problems inflicted by low self-esteem and the fear of interaction, I realize the need for taking a holistic approach in developing our mind.
 I'm sharing my experience, remedies, and techniques that interest me in my quest to be a better self.